notifhy/frontend/privacy.md

 *   **You** means the individual accessing or using the Service, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

 ### Data Collected
-Information including but not limited to the following may be collected when You run a command or thereby use the Services that this bot provides:
+Information including but not limited to the following may be collected when You run a command or thereby use the Services that this Application provides:
   - Channel configuration
     - This includes but is not limited to permissions
   - Server configuration